jetty-project/i-jetty/readme.txt

 5) Copy the webapps and i-jetty onto the sdcard.img:
         $ scripts/sync-sdcard.sh

-4)  Run i-jetty:
+6)  Run i-jetty:
-        $ export ANDROID_SDK=[path to your android installation]
-        $ scripts/deploy.sh

-    The script will start the emulator for you.
-Once it's done, the emulator should pop up and boot into Android.
+        $ emulator -sdcard [path to the sdcard.img created in step 4]

-3)  To start i-jetty, simply open the "Manage Jetty" activity in the emulator and click "Start Jetty".
+7)  To start i-jetty, simply open the "Manage Jetty" activity in the emulator and click "Start Jetty".
 You should be able to point your favorite browser at http://localhost:8888/ (or http://localhost:8080 on the phone) and check out Jetty from Android!

 Troubleshooting
 ===============

-If you encounter any errors, you can run the deploy script with verbose output enabled, like so:
+If the webapps are not able to inflate their WEB-INF/lib/classes.dex files to /data/dalvik-cache, you'll see log messages like:
+  "Can't open dex cache '/data/dalvik-cache/sdcard@jetty@webapps@chat@WEB-INF@lib@classes.zip@classes.dex'" To fix that, you'll need to follow these steps:
+   1. stop ijetty using the emulator application
+   2. in a desktop window do:
-$ VERBOSE=on ./deploy.sh
+      $ adb shell
+      > chmod 777 /data/dalvik-cache
+   3. restart ijetty using the emulator application

 Adding photos to contacts
 =========================